bucs445fall2025/project-uchiha-clan/sprints/ch9_sprint/sprint_notes.md

 ### Team Work Assignments

-Jack: Progress metrics for goals
+Jack: Add "cooked" recipes to goals page, implement likes for posts
 Derek: Clean up UI on main page
-Jackson: Clean up UI on goals page
+Jackson: Change reset goals button in Goals UI to not delete all goals but instead just reset progress bar